Alictria/PantryPigeon/README.md

 # PantryPigeon

-The PantryPigeon Application is meant to help keep track of the expiration date from Produce/Products in your pantry (fridge, freezer etc.).
-To avoid wasting food and keeping an overview of your storage
+The PantryPigeon application is designed to help keep track of the products in your pantry (fridge, freezer, etc.) before they expire.
+To avoid wasting food and to keep track of your storage

 ## Features
 - Add Products